NASA has hailed the historic Artemis 1 lunar mission as extraordinarily successful

-NASA official Bill Nelsonqualified this Sunday to Artemis I from an “extraordinarily successful mission”which also means “the beginning of a new beginning” in relation to space exploration.
+NASA official Bill NelsonEligible this Sunday to Artemis I from an “extraordinarily successful mission”which also means “the beginning of a new beginning” in relation to space exploration.

 During a conference call after the arrival of the uncrewed Orion spacecraft Sunday, the former senator from Florida indicated that the Artemis program intends to establish a permanent presence on the moon. “to go further into the universe”including sending a manned mission to Mars at the end of the next decade.

 Along with other NASA executives, Nelson indicated that they are keeping the mission underway until 2024.
-Artemis IIwhich will make a similar flight but with a crew, and to that extent ensure that the program continues to have bipartisan support and the US Congress.
+Artemis IIwhich would make a similar flight but with a crew, and to that extent ensured that the program still had bipartisan support and the US Congress.

 at his side, Vanessa Witchythe director of NASA’s Johnson Space Center, indicated that if the information provided by Artemis I is satisfactory, it will be transferred after landing to Kennedy Space Centerin Florida, in this case the crew for the next mission could be announced at the beginning of next year.